Kedar Naik

-Kedar Jayprakash Naik (born 1979) is an Indian politician and businessperson from Goa.
-He is the current serving member of Goa Legislative Assembly representing the Saligao Assembly constituency.
+Kedar Jayprakash Naik (born 9 November 1978) is an Indian politician and businessman who serves as a member of the Goa Legislative Assembly, representing the Saligao Assembly constituency.
 He won the seat after contesting from Indian National Congress ticket in 2022 Goa Legislative Assembly election.
 Naik defeated former Bharatiya Janata Party MLA Jayesh Salgaonkar by a margin of 1899 votes.
+He joined the BJP in 2022.

-Early life and education
+Early and personal life

-Kedar Jayprakash Naik was born to Jayprakash Suryakant Naik.
+Kedar Jayprakash Naik was born on 9 November 1978 in Goa, India, to Jayprakash Suryakant Naik.
 He completed his graduation in Bachelor of Commerce at Madurai Kamaraj University in 2006.
-He is married to a physiotherapist.
+He is married to Elita Casilda Perpetual Braganza, a physiotherapist.

+Naik's father, Jayprakash Naik, was a journalist and the Sub-Editor of Navprabha.

 Political career

 Naik was a sarpanch of Reis Magos panchayat before winning the Saligao Assembly constituency in 2022.